jeturcotte/jetstone/README.md

 16. Sard and Carnelian are the same mineral.
 17. Blue Garnet is exceptionally rare and should be worth more.
 18. All are garnets; Differences between spessartines, grossulars, and pyropes is largely only in refractive indexes, but are the same mineral with mostly the same colors.
-19. It should be noted that Alexandrite is a variety of Chrysoberyl
+19. It should be noted that Alexandrite and Cat's Eye are varieties of Chrysoberyl